Report Table of Contents:

 1. Introduction & Survey Highlights (current page)

-2022 marks the eighth edition of the IBM i Marketplace Survey Results.
-Each year, Fortra captures data on how businesses use the IBM i platform and the IT and cybersecurity initiatives it supports.
+2023 marks the ninth edition of the IBM i Marketplace Survey Results.
+Each year, Fortra (formerly known as HelpSystems) captures data on how businesses use the IBM i platform and the IT and cybersecurity initiatives it supports.

 Over the years, this survey has become a true industry benchmark, revealing to readers the trends that are shaping and driving the market and providing insight into what the future may bring for this technology.

-Despite ongoing challenges, almost 500 IBM i users from all over the world completed this year’s survey, which revealed a promising outlook for Power10, a growing RDi user base, and a continued concern about cybersecurity.
-Along with cybersecurity, the most pertinent topics in the IBM I community include high availability, disaster recovery, modernization, automation, IBM i skills, and all things cloud.
-There were many other data points that we hope you will find interesting as you plan your 2022 IT projects.
+Despite ongoing challenges, almost 300 IBM i users from all over the world completed this year’s survey, which revealed a promising outlook for Power10, a growing RDi user base, and a continued concern about cybersecurity.
+Along with cybersecurity, the most pertinent topics in the IBM i community include modernization, high availability and disaster recovery, IBM i skills, and all things cloud such as data growth.
+There were many other data points that we hope you will find interesting as you plan your 2023 projects.

 As always, I want to thank everyone who participated in the research and who helped bring it all together.
 Your help and enthusiasm are always appreciated.
 I would also like to thank our team here at Fortra who puts so much time and energy into publishing these results.

 Perhaps the most consistent data point in the IBM i Marketplace Survey Results is the ongoing cybersecurity threat.
-Over the past six years, cybersecurity has been the main concern for people planning their IT environment, and this year was no exception.
-Although it has decreased since last year’s results, 62% of respondents still said this was their number one concern.
-And although organizations prioritizing security seem to be implementing multiple solutions, it is still alarming that, on average, almost 30% of respondents do not plan to implement each of the surveyed cybersecurity solutions.
+Over the past seven years, cybersecurity has been the main concern for people planning their IT environment, and this year was no exception.
+In fact, we noticed an increase since last year’s results, with 68% of respondents saying this was their number one concern, up from 62% last year.
+And although organizations prioritizing security seem to be implementing multiple solutions, it is still alarming that, on average, 27% of respondents do not plan to implement any of the surveyed cybersecurity solutions.
 If your organization has concerns over IBM i cybersecurity skills, managed security services could be a way of filling in any holes.

-IBM launched the IBM Power E1080 scale-up servers running the Power10 processor in September 2021.
-This was after our survey had opened, so it will be interesting to see how many organizations choose to upgrade, but when asked about Power10, 73% of respondents said they are considering it.
+Organizations are beginning to adopt the IBM Power E1080 scale-up servers running the Power10 processor which was launched in September 2021.
+This year’s findings indicate that 16% of the respondents have already migrated or are in the process of upgrading to using Power10, while another 74% are strongly considering it.
 This is no surprise, as we know there are tangible benefits to new hardware around security, virtualization, and high availability.
-The launch of Power10 also means that older hardware will begin to phase out which software it supports.
+The findings also demonstrate that older hardware (Power8 and older) is gradually phasing out.
 Make sure to plan your upgrades accordingly, so you aren’t left unsupported.

 IBM i remains business-critical for many organizations.

-Business as usual looks different these days, and that likely means supporting remote operations.
-Along with this comes a new set of challenges, which most notably include security concerns with remote access at 46% and supporting employees working from home at 42%.
-Many organizations are also making changes to better support remote operations such as automating manual processes (38%), leveraging IBM i Access Client Solutions (34%), and implementing layered security around VPN access (32%).
+Business as usual continues to look different, and that means supporting remote operations is essential.
+For many, this means a new set of challenges, which most notably include security concerns with remote access at 51% and supporting employees working from home at 36%.
+Many organizations are also making changes to better support remote operations such as automating manual processes (34%), implementing layered security around VPN access (32%), and leveraging IBM i Access Client Solutions (31%).
+One third of organizations have not made any changes due to a shift in remote working.
+This stat is consistent from 2022 and we can assume these organizations were already set up to handle a remote workforce.

-The amount of development that takes place on IBM i is always a particular area of interest in our research and this year RPG usage has soared to 93%.
-We are seeing more and more people writing in a combination of languages, especially because modern RPG looks and acts like other languages, which also makes it easier to teach.
+The amount of development that takes place on IBM i is always a particular area of interest in our research.
+Once again, RPG is the most widely used language for new development on IBM i (93%), but people are clearly using multiple languages (SQL, CLP, open languages, etc.).
+This trend is fueled by the fact that modern RPG looks and acts like other languages, which also makes it easier to teach.
 This is promising for the future of IBM i and can help to close the IBM i skills gap.

-94% of respondents this year believe their IBM i server gives them better ROI than other servers, the highest figure since 2016.
-Nearly one quarter of respondents will increase their IBM i footprint in 2022, and 43% of users will continue to run their IBM i environment as is.
+95% of respondents this year believe their IBM i server gives them better ROI than other servers, the highest figure ever.
+20% of respondents will increase their IBM i footprint in 2022, and 37% of users will continue to run their IBM i environment as is.
+In addition, another 12% say will stay with IBM i, but they will move to the cloud.
 This speaks to the satisfaction and stability customers are experiencing.